Hereditary Spastic Paraparesis

 Milan, IT

-Marina Scarlato practices in Milan, Italy.
+Marina Scarlato practices practicing medicine in Milan, Italy.
 Ms. Scarlato is rated as an Elite expert by MediFind in the treatment of Hereditary Spastic Paraparesis.
-Her top areas of expertise are Hereditary Spastic Paraparesis, Spastic Paraparesis, Spastic Paraplegia Type 7, and Spastic Paraplegia Type 2.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Spastic Paraparesis, Spastic Paraparesis, Spastic Paraplegia Type 7, and Spastic Paraplegia Type 2.

 Elite in Hereditary Spastic Paraparesis